KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_1starting_our_single_page_app.md

   ![](/images/image11.gif)

 6. Save your file & go back to the tab in Chrome that has your app running.
-You should see your updated text!
+You should see your updated text! **TODO: replace GIF**

   ![](../images/image06.gif)